MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-android-phase6.md

 These configurations have no dependency on the Intune App SDK and can be enabled on apps that don't integrate the Intune App SDK.
 These configurations only apply when your application is used on a device that is managed with one of Google's Android Enterprise modes.
 See [Enroll Android devices][] for details on how to set up these Android Enterprise modes in Microsoft Intune.
-Admins can configure these [application configuration policies for managed Android Enterprise devices][] in Microsoft Endpoint Manager.
+Admins can configure these [application configuration policies for managed Android Enterprise devices][] in Microsoft Intune.

 Your app can retrieve these admin-configured values either through [Android's `RestrictionsManager`][] or through the Intune App SDK.
 See [retrieving app configuration from the SDK][] for more information.